wiremock/wiremock.org/_site/docs/junit-jupiter.md

 ### WireMock server lifecycle

-In the above example a WireMock server will be started before the first test method in the test class and stopped after the last test method has completed.
+When the above example runs, the WireMock server starts up before the first test method in the test class, and stops after the last test method has completed.

-Stub mappings and requests will be reset before each test method.
+Stub mappings and requests are reset before each test method.

 ### Fixing the port number

-If you need to run WireMock on a fixed port you can pass this via the `httpPort` parameter to the extension annotation:
+To run WireMock on a fixed port, use the `httpPort` parameter to pass the extension annotation:

 ```java
 @WireMockTest(httpPort = 8080)